 What is population growth?

-In 1AD, the world's population was believed to have been around 150 million.
-By the year 1000, it was still below 300 million, and it was not until around 1830 that global population topped 1 billion.
+In 1AD, the world’s population was believed to have been around 150 million.
+By the year 1000, it was still below 300 million, and it was not until around 1830 that the global population topped 1 billion.

 There are widespread concerns about the implications of population growth for the world, in terms of the availability of resources, damage to the environment and the sustainability of social and economic development.

-Having grown steadily but slowly in previous centuries, the human population's growth rate was transformed for ever by Europe's agricultural revolution of the 1700s and the industrial revolution of the 1800s.
-As well as giving birth to the "modern" world, the dawning of the "scientific" worldview in this era permitted the production of more food than had ever been possible, the manufacturing of the necessities of life for less than ever before, and significant breakthroughs in medicine, resulting in a plummeting death rate.
+As well as giving birth to the “modern” world, the dawning of the “scientific” worldview in this era permitted the production of more food than had ever been possible, the manufacturing of the necessities of life for less than ever before, and significant breakthroughs in medicine, resulting in a plummeting death rate.

-Although there had been population spurts in previous centuries, the industrial revolution was the first time when this was followed by economic growth, not mass starvation or disease as occurred during the Black Death in the 14th century.
+Although there had been population spurts in previous centuries, the industrial revolution was the first time this was followed by economic growth, not mass starvation or disease as occurred during the Black Death in the 14th century.

 Although Asia had always been, and remains today, home to more than half of the world's population, by 1800, Europeans comprised over a fifth of the world's population, and by 1900, that had risen to almost one quarter.